Rise in US Healthcare Spending

 Why the United States Spends So Much on Healthcare

-Experts expect healthcare spending to increase by 5.3% in the 2018 year.
+Experts expect healthcare spending to increase by 5.3% in 2018.
 With such poor health, people might wonder what exactly are we spending our money on.
 One of the reasons can be seen in the number.
 The US spends about $9,237 per person each year.
-This number is almost cut in half anywhere else in the world and our life expectancy isn’t even the highest – falling somewhere between 75-80.
+This number is almost cut in half anywhere else in the world and our life expectancy isn’t even the highest – falling between 75-80.
 So why are we spending more money with no benefits?
 One reason that we pay so much for healthcare is the advanced and expensive technology we use.
 Increased use of medical technology contributes to around 50% of our annual cost.

 Hospital Cost